blockchainsllc/in3-docs/docs/api-java.md

 #### interface StorageProvider

 Provides methods to cache data.

-These data could be nodelists, contract codes or validator changes.
+These data could be NodeLists, contract codes or validator changes.

 ##### getItem

 Returns an item from cache ().

  > public `byte []` getItem([`String`](#class-string) key);